ladan-hazrati-web/counter-project/README.md

 - Developed by ladan hazrati

-- Technologies Used - Html , css , SASS , JS
+- Technologies Used - HTML , CSS , JS

 - Hooks Used : useState